Algebraic connectivity of layered path graphs under node deletion: Examples

 \subsection{Algebraic connectivity}

+We first confirm our main result, \cref{thm:main}, with typical layered path graphs.
 Consider the three layered path graphs $G_{\rm tri}, G_{\rm sq1}, G_{\rm sq2}$ in \cref{fig:Gex}.
 They all satisfy condition \eqref{eq:degcondition} and hence their induced subgraphs are layered path graphs with condition \eqref{eq:degcondition} as long as $v_1$ is not removed.
 We then consider some induced subgraphs of $G_{\rm tri}, G_{\rm sq1}$ and $G_{\rm sq2}$ obtained by removing some nodes from the original graphs.
 The table under each graph in \cref{fig:Gex} shows the relation between the removed nodes and the algebraic connectivity of the induced subgraphs.
 We confirm that, if no node $v$ except $v_1$ satisfies $d^{\downarrow}(v)=0$, the algebraic connectivity equals $1$, i.e., no deterioration.
 However, if there is at least one node satisfying $d^{\downarrow}(v)=0$, it becomes less than $1$.